Hip Replacement Surgery Alternatives

 Research suggests that doctors must differentiate between radiating pain from the lumbar spine to the hip - and – pain originating from the hip itself.
 Physicians are warned that without making this connection patients may be subjected to hip replacement for back pain and back surgery for hip pain with neither surgery addressing the patients true cause of pain and leading to “Failed Surgery Syndrome.”

 The research concludes: “…(There is) evidence for an association between hip pain and disk space narrowing at disk level L1/L2 and L2/L3.
 In case of uncertainty of the cause of hip pain, evaluation of lumbar radiographs may help to identify those hip pain patients who might have pain arising from the lumbar spine.”
 2

-Recently other research said the opposite, “The incorrect diagnosis of spinal stenosis in patients with primary hip arthritis can lead to devastating consequences, especially if this leads to inappropriate spinal surgery, repeated spinal surgery and costly investigations.”
-In this research, doctors in South Africa examined the high prevalence of wrong site operations.”If indications for spinal surgery in patients with existing hip pathology include pain in the area of the hip joint, the result may be that symptoms persist and can often give rise to further surgery on the spine (if the hip pathology remains undetected).”
+Recently other research said the opposite.
+They say that the incorrect diagnosis of spinal stenosis in patients with primary hip arthritis can lead to devastating consequences, especially if this leads to inappropriate spinal surgery, repeated spinal surgery and costly testing.
+In this research, doctors in South Africa examined the high prevalence of wrong site operations.
 3

 “Physicians should not replace clinical observation with the use of magnetic resonance images (MRI).”